General Info – summary

 Distribution & Ecology

-These trees are located from sea level to medium altitudes in evergreen forests (like Knysna, George and Tsitsikamma), bushveld, rocky outcrops, mountain slopes and grassland.
+These trees not endemic in South Africa.
+They are located from sea level to medium altitudes in evergreen forests (like Knysna, George and Tsitsikamma), bushveld, rocky outcrops, mountain slopes and grassland.
 Outside the forests, it is a graceful smallish tree with a compact crown.
 In less favourable conditions like sandy dunes and coastal bush, it may be a small, twisted shrub up to 1m high.
 Severe frost and drought may limit plant growth.
-Trees are located in the Western Cape – including Table Mountain, Eastern Cape, KwaZulu-Natal, Mpumalanga, Gauteng, Limpopo, North West, Swaziland, Mozambique, Zimbabwe and northwards into tropical Africa – as far as Ethiopia, Kenya and Nigeria.
+Trees are located in the Western Cape – including Table Mountain, Eastern Cape, KwaZulu-Natal, Mpumalanga, Gauteng, Limpopo and North West.
+Beyond South Africa they occur in Swaziland, Mozambique, Zimbabwe and northwards into tropical Africa – as far as Ethiopia, Kenya and Nigeria.
 Leaves are used to kill snails.
 Black rhino browse both the Bark and Leaves.
 In the early morning, when the scent is high, bees visit the Flowers and aid in pollination.
 Birds such as sparrows, starlings, pigeons, bulbuls and white-eyes consume the Fruit.

 Ethnobotany